-A road trip to the indoor water-park resort Great Wolf Lodge is a time-honored cold-weather tradition for many families in the Seattle area.
-But like anything else involving large groups of children, loud noise in an enclosed space, and lots of splashing, yelling and buying, parents will have to brace themselves.
+A road trip to the indoor water-park resort Great Wolf Lodge is a time-honored tradition for many families in the Seattle area.
+But like anything else involving large groups of children, loud noise in an enclosed space, and lots of splashing, yelling, and buying, parents will have to brace themselves.
 (Look out for those roving characters with frighteningly oversize heads.)

 What is it?
 An 84-degree indoor water-park theme resort with multiple waterslides, many thrilling and many suitable for younger kids, as well as hands-on exploration and creative activities.